MishaKharaba/beego-composer/README.md

 beego-composer
 ==========

 *Work in Progress*

 Beego with Web Components: server rendered and single page apps

    * Components for Page Views & Single Page Applets

-Single Page apps are resource intensive for mobile but traditional server side rendering model works well.
-Create easy to serve rendered apps with small single page applets when and where helpful.
-Create custom elements with web components.
+This project is an example layout to start using web components in your next web app backed in go.
+Supports server side rendering and single page app(lets)

 Comes with: